pyinv/pyinv/README.md

 This project uses the Django web framework.

-## Apps
+## Features

-There are several apps within this project.

-### Accounts

-Manages users.

-- Update profile
-- Registration
-- TODO: Set Permissions

-### Inventory
+### Current Featureset

-The inventory manages the SRO inventory.

-- View/Add/Edit Assets
-- View/Add/Edit Asset Models
+- Asset oriented inventory system
+- Based around a hierarchical tree of assets, some of which contain others.
+- Track asset models and manufacturers, including the history thereof
+- Track consumable items, where only the quantity and location matter
-- View/Add/Edit Asset Manufacturers
+- Human-friendly Asset Code format with Damm checksum
+- **Dark Mode**

+### Planned

+- Powerful auditing engine
+- Printer Support
-- View/Add/Edit Consumables
+- REST API
-- TODO: Label Printing
-- TODO: Auditing
+- Report generation
+- Barcode scanner support

 ## Deployment